 SMALL PURCHASE.
-Purchase for of goods, services, construction or professional services by a department in an amount less than the applicable statutory minimum for competitive sealed bids and also less than the Lake County Purchasingthis Ordinance's requirements for competitive sealed proposals.
+Purchase of goods, services, construction or professional services by a department in an amount less than the applicable statutory minimum for competitive sealed bids and also less than this Ordinance's requirements for competitive sealed proposals.

 SPECIFICATION.
 Any description of the physical or functional characteristics or of the nature of a good, service, construction item, or professional service.
-It-A specification may include a description of any requirement for inspecting, testing, or preparing a good, service, or construction item for delivery, or of a professional services.
+A specification may include a description of any requirement for inspecting, testing, or preparing a good, service, or construction item for delivery, or of a professional service.

 STANDING COMMITTEE.
-Any committee established that by the County Board establishes that meets regularly and has specific with specific agency and/or jurisdiction and responsibilities.
+Any committee that the County Board establishes that meets regularly and has specific responsibilities.